 But ensure you start taking these artichokes gradually as people with sensitive digestive systems might experience issues as more bacteria get fed and start living it up!

 This Korean food contains tons of gut-friendly bacteria.
 Also, the longer kimchi ferments, the more probiotics grow.
-Studies show how repopulating the gastrointestinal tract with the good bacteria can prevent several related issues (7).
+Studies show how repopulating the gastrointestinal tract with good bacteria can prevent gut-related issues (7).

 7. Potato Starch

 This is the resistant starch that is also often termed ‘gut superfood.’
 Resistant starch works like soluble and fermentable prebiotic fiber.
 It travels through the stomach and small intestine undigested, and as it reaches the colon, it feeds the friendly bacteria and boosts gut health (8).

 Coconut oil destroys bad bacteria and candida, thereby improving gut health.
 In fact, candida overgrowth has also been found to decrease stomach acid, leading to inflammation and indigestion.

 Sauerkraut is nothing but chopped up fermented cabbage leaves.
 The bacteria on the surface of the leaves ferment the veggie’s natural sugars, and the result is sauerkraut.
 It contains live probiotics that improve digestive health.

 By helping to create a healthy gut microbiome, sauerkraut can be beneficial for leaky gut syndrome, ulcerative colitis, and IBS.

 Though not a probiotic, honey can serve as a prebiotic.
 Studies have found that consuming prebiotics can help increase the levels of healthy bacteria in the gut.

 Studies also show how replacing sugars in our food with honey can improve the health of gut microflora (9).